Cubic Equations Through the Looking Glass of Sylvester

 6mm

 { One can hardly believe that there is still something to be said about cubic equations.
 To dodge this doubt, we will instead try and say something about Sylvester.
-He doubtless found a way to solve cubic equations.
+He doubtless found a way of solving cubic equations.
 As mentioned by Rota, it was the only method in this vein that he could remember.
-We realize that Sylvester's magnificent approach for reduced cubic equations boils down to an easy identity. }
+We realize that in the generic case Sylvester's magnificent approach aimed at reduced cubic equations boils down to an easy identity expressing a cubic polynomial as a sum of two third powers of linear forms.
+This leads to Cardano's formula for cubic equations involving the third roots of unity. }

 12mm